charbroadley/breathe/README.md

 ## How to Use

-Breath in time with the animationand zone out for a moment of calm
+Breath in time with the animation and zone out for a moment of calm

 ## Getting Started